fabiopozzi/vimfiles/README.markdown

 Vimfiles
 =======

-These are my personal vimfiles including:including
+These are my personal vimfiles, including:

 * the vimrc file
 * the bundle folder containing plugins handled by [vundle](https://github.com/gmarik/vundle "vundle")